FindoraNetwork/ark-bulletproofs/README.md

 to run on the native field.

 There are only a few solutions we know today to circumvent this limitation:
-Bulletproofs, Gemini, and Orion.
+Bulletproofs and Gemini.
 For this library, we use Bulletproofs.

 ## Original About